jgarnet/object-expressions-js/README.md

 ### Strings

 Expressions may contain string values, denoted by double quotes `"`.
-If a string contains child quotes, they must be escaped with a backslash.
+If a string contains child quotes, they must be escaped with a back-slash.
 Text that contains whitespace must be represented in a string.

 `firstName = John` `name = "John Doe"` `relationshipStatus = "It's \"Complicated\""`

 If an expression contains unclosed strings, a SyntaxError will be thrown during evaluation.

+### Regular Expressions

+Regular expressions are supported &amp; must be wrapped in forward-slashes if they contain reserved symbols or keywords.
+If forward-slashes need to be used inside of a regular expression, they must be escaped using a back-slash.

+`url LIKE /\/products\/.*/` `status LIKE /PROCESSED AND SHIPPED/` `status LIKE /(SUCCESS|ERROR)/`

+If an expression contains unclosed regular expressions, a SyntaxError will be thrown during evaluation.

 ### Functions